elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_05.md

 ## How to get a DOI for your training materials

-Before getting a PID for your training materials you need to think how you want to organise your materials and how extensive your collection is.
+Before getting a PID for your training materials, you need to think how you want to organise your materials and how extensive your collection is.
 To help, ask yourself the following:

 <span style="color:white">_</span> | <span style="color:white">_</span>
 -- | --
 OR |Do you want to get a PID for each training material?
 OR |Do you want to get one PID for your whole training or course?
 OR |Do you want to get a separate PID for each topic/module?
-For example, for a course containing several topics OR |Do you want to create a collection of of topics with a PID where each concept will also have a PID and associated metadata?
+For example, for a course containing several topics.
+OR |Do you want to create a collection of topics with a PID where each concept will also have a PID and associated metadata?
 OR |Do you want to get one PID for your whole training or course?

-No answer is wrong, you just need to make sure that when you share the material all related data will be findable, accessible and reusable as much as possible.
-Keeping that in mind, you might want to find an strategy to help others reuse your training when the material is very extensive.
-For example, a full day or a full week training are composed not only of a presentation, but a description of sessions of this presentation, activities, videos, etc. So in this case, it could be handy to split the training into small sessions with individual PIDs, that can be packaged into a collection.
+No answer is wrong, you just need to make sure that when you share the material, all related data will be findable, accessible and reusable as much as possible.
+Keeping that in mind, you might want to find a strategy to help others reuse your training when the material is very extensive.
+For example, a full day or a full week trainingmay consist not only of a presentation, but also a description of each session, activities, videos, etc. So in this case, it could be handy to split the training into small sessions with individual PIDs, which can than be packaged into a collection.

-By far the easiest way to get a PID for your training materials is by sharing them in a public repository that assigns a PID on your behalf, see more about that in [RDMkit](https://rdmkit.elixir-europe.org/identifiers.html) and [Chapter 2](https://elixir-fair-training.github.io/FAIR-training-handbook/chapters/chapter_02/) and [Chapter 3](https://elixir-fair-training.github.io/FAIR-training-handbook/chapters/chapter_03/).
+By far, the easiest way to get a PID for your training materials is by sharing them in a public repository that assigns a PID on your behalf.
+You can learn more about this topic in [RDMkit](https://rdmkit.elixir-europe.org/identifiers.html) and [Chapter 2](https://elixir-fair-training.github.io/FAIR-training-handbook/chapters/chapter_02/) and [Chapter 3](https://elixir-fair-training.github.io/FAIR-training-handbook/chapters/chapter_03/).

 For example, in the case studies you read earlier, the Australian BioCommons shares materials via Zenodo which automatically assigns a DOI to the materials.
 Similarly, the CLARIN Virtual Collection Registry assigns a PID (either Handle or DOI) to materials added to a virtual collection.
-If you are sharing your materials via GitHub you also have the option to use Zenodo to archive your [repository on GitHub](https://docs.github.com/en/repositories/archiving-a-github-repository/referencing-and-citing-content) and issue a DOI for the archive.
+If you are sharing your materials via GitHub, you also have the option to use Zenodo to archive your [repository on GitHub](https://docs.github.com/en/repositories/archiving-a-github-repository/referencing-and-citing-content) and issue a DOI for the archive.

 On the other hand, if you are maintaining your own repository of training materials, you will need to have a system in place for assigning and maintaining persistent identifiers.
 RDMkit provides guidance on the things you will need to consider when doing this.